ansys/pyensight/doc/source/calc_functions.rst

     * - origin part
       - part number to compute the distance to
     * - origin part normal
-      - a constant for unsigned computation or a nodal vector variable defined on the origin part for a signed computation
+      - constant for unsigned computation or a nodal vector variable defined on the origin part for a signed computation